JonathanGrossman/python_basics/10_functions.md

 >>> (2, 'Female Pants')
 >>> (3, 'Female Shirts')
 >>> 'We have 2 Female Pants and 3 Female Shirts'

+# example of swapping the order of arguments
+get_inventory(shirts_female, pants_female)

+(3, 'Female Shirts')
+(2, 'Female Pants')
+We have 3 Female Shirts and 2 Female Pants
 ```

 In the code above, you define two variables `pants_female` and `shirts_female`.
 You set each of them equal to a tuple, `(2, 'Female Pants')` and `(3, 'Female Shirts')`.
 Then you define a function named `get_inventory` that has two parameters `pants` and `shirts`.
 The function tasks are to print `pants` and `shirts` and to form a sentence `'We have' + ' ' + str(pants[0]) + ' ' + pants[1]  + ' ' + 'and' + ' ' + str(shirts[0]) + ' ' + shirts[1]` saved to a variable named `sentence`.
 The sentence is a string you built using `'We have'`, `'and'`, several `' '` for spaces, and the values from the tuples.
 Then you print `sentence`.

 Next you call `get_inventory(pants_female, shirts_female)`.
 The terminal prints `(2, 'Female Pants')` and then `(3, 'Female Shirts')`, which corresponds to the order from left to right of the parameters `pants` and `shirts`.
 It then prints `We have 2 Female Pants and 3 Female Shirts`, which also corresponds to the order from left to right of the parameters `pants` and `shirts`.

+Next you swap the order of the arguments when you call `get_inventory(shirt_female, pants_female)`.
+The terminal prints `(3, 'Female Shirts')` and then `(2, 'Female Pants')`, which corresponds to the order from left to right of the swapped parameters `shirts` and `pants`.
+It then prints `We have 3 Female Shirts and 2 Female Pants`, which also corresponds to the order from left to right of the swapped parameters `shirts` and `pants`.

+Those examples show how the order of arguments matters when not using keywords for parameters in the function call.

 The example below is the same code as the example above, except this time the arguments in the function call are assigned to keywords that match the parameter names `get_inventory(pants=pants_female, shirts=shirts_female)`.